marcogrecopriolo/guglielmo/README.md

 against the guglielmo interface and fixed several bugs and improved several things, most notably the FM and RDS subsystem.

-Carl Laufer at rtl-sdr.com and Jon Hudson at sdrplay.com deserve a special mention for having provided hardware that I have used to develop the drivers.
+Carl Laufer at rtl-sdr.com, Jon Hudson at sdrplay.com and Youssef Touil at AirSpy deserve a special mention for having provided hardware that I have used to develop the drivers.

 The few icons not included in the Qt default style have been taken from freesvg.org.